worker-tools/html-rewriter/README.md

 WASM-based implementation of Cloudflare's HTML Rewriter for use in Deno, browsers, etc.

-It uses `lol-html` under the hood, the same implementation used by Cloudflare Workers and is based on [Miniflare's implementation](https://github.com/mrbbot/html-rewriter-wasm).
+It uses `lol-html` under the hood, the same implementation used by Cloudflare Workers.
+It is based on [Miniflare's WASM build](https://github.com/mrbbot/html-rewriter-wasm).

 ## Installation
 This package includes 2 versions of HTML Rewriter.